The Differences Between Alzheimer’s and Normal Aging

+- Confusion with time and place.
 With aging, we all sometimes forget what day of the week it is (especially if we’re retired!) but if we’re starting to forget that we already ate dinner, and we think it’s time to walk the dog at midnight, and if we are confused about where we are on a regular basis, it may be more than standard aging.
-People with Alzheimer’s often don’t know how they got to where they are, for example, asking him or herself “why am I in the garage?”
+People with Alzheimer’s often don’t know how they got to where they are, for example, asking them or herself “why am I in the garage?”

+- Problems with speaking and writing.
 Another early sign of Alzheimer’s is when someone can’t complete a sentence, forgets what they were saying or is stymied trying to find a word.
 My mother was an avid reader who prided herself on her vocabulary and grasp of the English language.
 With her dementia, she would struggle with finding the words she wanted; truly at a loss for words, she would give up.
 She would also use the wrong word sometimes and not know it: “the woof is making too much noise” (as in dog).
 Writing may become even more problematic when the usual visual, hand, brain coordination is compromised.
-Sometimes having trouble finding the right word is normal aging however, especially when you wake up at two in the morning remembering the word.
+Sometimes having trouble finding the right word is normal aging, however, especially when you wake up at two in the morning remembering the word.

+- Misplacing things.
 We all do this as we grow older.
-But usually we can retrace our steps and recall what we did and where we were, and with luck, we can recover the misplaced pair of sunglasses in the purse we were using the day before.
+But usually, we can retrace our steps and recall what we did and where we were, and with luck, we can recover the misplaced pair of sunglasses in the purse we were using the day before.
 A person with Alzheimer’s starts to lose the ability to do this.
-Not only do they misplace things, they put items in unusual places.
+Not only do they misplace things, but they also put items in unusual places.
 For example, my mother, who struggled with dementia for many years, once put her shoes in the microwave and my shoes in her closet.
 She liked to take things from my room, thinking they were hers, and “put them away.”

+- Compromised decision making and judgement.
 An early sign of Alzheimer’s is often an unusual or odd judgement call, like a parent selling their home without telling anyone else in the family, or giving all the family china and silver to the gardener.
-Other questionable behavior may also be a sign, like walking into town in their pajamas and paying less attention to their overall grooming and upkeep.
-Whereas, the privileges of aging may include a certain eccentricity and paying less attention to protocol (normal aging), rash behavior and especially dangerous decision-making that puts one at risk is not.
+Other questionable behaviour may also be a sign, like walking into town in their pyjamas and paying less attention to their overall grooming and upkeep.
+Whereas the privileges of aging may include a certain eccentricity and paying less attention to the protocol (normal aging), rash behaviour and especially dangerous decision-making that puts one at risk are not.

+- Social withdrawal.
 With retirement and aging, it is normal for some people to slow down and pull back from social obligations and other involvement, especially if they have had a demanding career and a busy life.
-If social withdrawal is dramatic however — someone who was always active, volunteering, engaged in a hobby, following sports and then suddenly withdraws and becomes reclusive — it may be an early sign of Alzheimer’s.
+If a social withdrawal is dramatic, however — someone who was always active, volunteering, engaging in a hobby, following sports and then suddenly withdraws and becomes reclusive — it may be an early sign of Alzheimer’s.
 This may be a result of the individual recognizing they aren’t as competent or comfortable in public situations due the changes in their brain chemistry; they may be pulling back to avoid embarrassment.